alegaio7/WebPdfSigner/README.md

 ## Features

 - Use any locally installed certificate (digital or hardware tokens) to sign pdf files uploaded with the browser.
-- Sends only hashed for signing, instead of complete files, to boost performance and protect PDFs from traveling between endpoints.
+- Sends only hashes for signing, instead of complete files, to boost performance and protect PDFs from traveling between endpoints.
 - Signed files are automatically downloaded from the web page.

 ## Components
 The solution is made up of 3 projects:
 - The windows application desktop module (WinForms)
-- The web application: handles file uploads and performs the signature preparation (hash calculation) and completion (embedding signed hash into the prepared file).
+- The web application: handles file uploads and performs the signature preparation (hash calculation) and completion (embedding the signed hash into the prepared file).
 - An installer project to generate the module setup (and .msi installer)

 ## Software used